SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

-# Opentelemetry Collector
+# OpenTelemetry Collector

-Opentelemetry Collector is a software to receive, process and export logs, metrics and traces.
+OpenTelemetry Collector is a software to receive, process and export logs, metrics and traces.
 We offer it as drop-in replacement for Fluentd in our collection.

 > :warning: **This feature is currently in beta and its configuration can change.
 It is nonetheless production-ready and will become the default in the next major version.**